Xynox/website/_posts/2024-10-15-browser_incompatibility.md

 ## Background

-While designing my pages—especially the blog overview page—I noticed an issue: everything below the last box element would disappear into a "void," where the background color differed from the rest of the site.
+While designing my pages—especially the blog overview page—I noticed an issue: everything below the last box element would disappear into a "void", where the background color differed from the rest of the site.
 I tried setting a color for the `body` in my base CSS file, but that didn’t fix it.

 Not knowing how to "reset" the site, I thought testing it on a different browser might help.
 So, I installed Firefox and loaded my site there.